mt-trash/mt-trash.github.io/_posts/2015-10-09-almost-died-of-doing-nothing.md

 date: 2015-10-09
 ---

+*You can't say you're a photographer because you take photographs.
+You can't say you're alive just because you live.* — Masahisa Fukase

 If you 'love life', you are my enemy.
 If you love the arts, and literature in particular, you are my enemy.
 You make things difficult for me.

 I know this puts me in the wrong.
 It takes discipline to love life, or to love literature, but I am undisciplined, I am uncultivated, and (what's worse) I aim to make a virtue of these shortcomings.